4 Military Money Moves for a Government Shutdown

 3. Review your budget.

 Take a critical look at your expenses for the next few weeks.
 Focus on essential bills, defer nonessential spending, and allocate resources wisely.
 If you anticipate difficulties in paying a bill, reach out to the institution and explain the situation.
-Here is a budget worksheet that might be helpful in building your short-term spending plan.
+Our new Budget Builder tool might be helpful in building your short-term spending plan.

 4. Utilize military aid societies.

-The various military aid societies like the Army Emergency Relief, Navy-Marine Corps Relief Society, Air Force Aid Society, and Coast Guard Mutual Assistance provide counseling and financial assistance to military members during crises.
+The various military aid societies like the Army Emergency Relief, Navy-Marine Corps Relief Society, Air Force Aid Society, Coast Guard Mutual Assistance, and the National Guard Relief Foundation provide counseling and financial assistance to military members during crises.
 They might be able to offer small interest-free loans, grants, or other resources to help you through this tough time.